Kovah/blog.kovah.de/content/en/2023/versionfeeds-custom-rss-feeds-for-releases-of-your-favorite-software/index.md

 ## What is Versionfeeds

-On Versionfeeds, you can create custom RSS feeds, add your favorite software to it and then stay up-to-date with all new releases right in your feed reader.
+On Versionfeeds, you can create custom RSS feeds, add your favourite software to it and then stay up-to-date with all new releases right in your feed reader.

 ### 1. Create a custom RSS Feed